Vision-Based Online Key Point Estimation of Deformable Robots: Results

 The CNN was trained using the image data and either learned to output parameters of a PCC model that was fitted to the ground truth marker data or virtual marker positions along the arm (point estimation).
-We also analyze the approach’s accuracy when estimating just three PCC sections or virtual points compared to estimating six PCC sections or points.
-Both PCC and point estimation approaches were tested using the data sets from our two \textit{WaxCast} arms (\Cref{fig:result}a-d).
-Detailed results of the evaluation using VGG\_s\_bn can be seen in \Cref{tab:performance} for Experiments a-d, with the point estimation approach strictly outperforming the PCC approach.
-The errors are normalized based on the robot’s length, which is 335 mm $\pm$ 3 mm for the soft arm.
+We also analyze the approach's accuracy when estimating just three PCC sections or virtual points compared to estimating six PCC sections or points.
+Both PCC and point estimation approaches were tested using the data sets from our two \textit{WaxCast} arms (\textbf{Figure 4a-d}).
+Detailed results of the evaluation using VGG-s-bn can be seen in Table 1 for Experiment a-d, with the point estimation approach strictly outperforming the PCC approach.
+The errors are normalized based on the robot's length, which is 335 $\pm$ 3 mm for the soft arm.

-\subsubsection{Visual Features}
+\subsection{Visual Features}

-To evaluate the effect of visual features on the estimation accuracy, the point estimation approach is applied to a data set with features (\Cref{fig:result}e).
-We modified the \textit{WaxCast} arm’s appearance to have multiple black stripes perpendicular to the arm’s backbone (\Cref{fig:soft_robots}b).
-In \Cref{tab:performance}, Experiments d and e show that the mean tip error for the feature-less \textit{WaxCast} arm is $3.6\pm5.0$\% and only $0.3\pm0.2$\% for the arm with features.
+To evaluate the effect of visual features on the estimation accuracy, the point estimation approach is applied to a data set with features (Figure 4e).
+We modified the \textit{WaxCast} arm's appearance to have multiple black stripes perpendicular to the arm's backbone (Figure 3b).
+In Table 1, Experiment d and e show that the mean tip error for the feature-less \textit{WaxCast} arm is 3.6 $\pm$ 5.0\% and only 0.3 $\pm$ 0.2\% for the arm with features.

-\subsubsection{CNN Architectures}
+\subsection{CNN Architectures}